“Life is as simple as these three questions:What do I want?Why do I want it?How will I achieve it?” ― Shannon L. Alder

 Make Writing the Priority: Use Time Wisely

-On most days, I’m up at 6 AM, write until 7 and take a 10-minute break, usually for more coffee and to walk the dog, then back to writing, editing, revising or posting.
+On most days, I’m up at 6 AM, write until 7 and take a 10-minute break, usually for more coffee, then back to writing, editing, revising or posting.
 I’m usually done by 10 AM.
-Yesterday began as usual, but then I remembered that I needed to:_
+Then I get ready to go to my full-time job.
+Yesterday began as usual, but then I remembered that I needed to:

 - Check my phone plan